Importance of Gamification in Teaching and Learning

 The applications of gamification are now observable in a plethora of scenarios.
 It is implemented based on the context it is applied to.
-Moreover, gamification is being adapted by a variety of entities.
-These even include the U.S Army, multinational corporations, and the field of education.
+Moreover, various entities are adapting to gamification.
+These even include the U.S Army, multinational corporations, and educational institutions.

 A few aspects of gamification that have attracted the scholars and policymakers of our society have been listed below.

-- Positive reinforcement approach is the cornerstone of gamification.
+- The positive reinforcement approach is the cornerstone of gamification.
 The use of rewards is a great motivator for achieving results.
 Additionally, this promotes healthy competition, where the students can track their progress and try to achieve the top status.

 - A clear reward-based system provides a motivating platform for improvement, making activities and quizzes more exciting.
 Adding motivators to the classroom increases the level of learner engagement.
 These motivators serve to elevate learner experience and curiosity.